horyzen1/horyzen1/README.md

-i have no creativity D: D: one day would like to create an app and become some sort of businessman
+One day would like to create an app, and become some sort of businessman

 pronouns: he/him